AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md

 product-area: documents;system-administration;user-
 navigation-topic: account-settings-workfront-proof
 title: Proof Permissions Profiles in Workfront Proof
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: As a Workfront administrator or Workfront Proof administrator, you can assign a Proof Permissions Profile to a user to specify the proofing capabilities that user will have for all proofs in the system.
+For information about configuring a user's Proof Permission Profile, see Configure a user's Proof Permission Profile in Workfront Proof .
 ---

-# Proof Permissions Profiles in *Workfront Proof*
+# Proof Permissions Profiles in `Workfront Proof`

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-As a *Workfront administrator* or *Workfront Proof administrator*, you can assign a Proof Permissions Profile to a user to specify the *proofing* capabilities that user will have for all proofs in the system.
+As a `Workfront administrator` or `Workfront Proof administrator`, you can assign a Proof Permissions Profile to a user to specify the `proofing` capabilities that user will have for all proofs in the system.
 For information about configuring a user's Proof Permission Profile, see [Configure a user's Proof Permission Profile in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/config-user-pref-in-wp.md).

 >[!NOTE]
 >
 >You can also do the following:
 >
->* Grant users specific roles on individual *proofs*.
-For more information about *proof* roles, see&nbsp; [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md).
+>* Grant users specific roles on individual `proofs`.
+For more information about `proof` roles, see&nbsp; [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md).
 >
 >* Create custom profiles for users in your organization.
 For more information, see [Configure custom profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/configure-custom-profiles.md).
 >